ChaurasiaP/Advanced-smart-Help-Desk/README.md

 prior to this make sure to add correct address of the latest PYTHON VERSION installed in your system in python interpreter in the settings menu.

-make sure you have all the required files of graphical images and database.
+make sure you have all the required files of graphics and database.

-now in the main program file "smarthelpdesk.py" AT LINE 458 change the address to the address where the LABRESULT.TXT file is located on your system

 Now Run The Project